 Number of hours is a 2-digit field with two digits for the hours.
+Permissible range: 00 to 24

 If a range is given, take the midpoint.
 If midpoint is a fraction of an hour, the midpoint should be rounded to the nearest hour.